cyZhu98/depression_papers/README.md

 ## Extended DAIC-WOZ

-### Papers that report results on the dev set only are marked by :sparkles:, those do a classification task are marked by :rocket:. *Reporting results on the test set is recommended*
+### Papers that report results on the dev set only are marked with :sparkles:, those do a classification task are marked with :rocket:. *Reporting results on the test set is recommended*

 * **[AVEC 2019 Workshop and Challenge: State-of-Mind, Detecting Depression with AI, and Cross-Cultural Affect Recognition](https://dl.acm.org/doi/abs/10.1145/3347320.3357688) (2019)**: